bob-anderson-ok/Jocular/src/jocularmain/Help/marker.help.md

     The position of markers is always adjusted (snaps) to fall exactly between readings.
 That is, marker position values are always of the form: xxx.5

+#### Marker pairs auto-advance ---

+Because trim, D and R markers are nearly always used in pairs, there is an *auto-advance* feature that moves the marker selection from the *left* marker, then to the *right* marker, then to *none* on subsequent left clicks in the plot area.

 #### Adjusting a marker a marker position ---

 Click the radio button that corresponds to the marker that is to be adjusted, then left-click at the desired new position.